-Self-report Bias:
+Self-Report Bias:

-• The BRFSS survey relies on self-report.
+• The BRFSS survey relies on self-reporting.
 That means that the prevalence estimates are strictly based on each respondent's answers to the questions.
-The tendency to report a healthier lifestyle may occur.
+Therefore, the tendency to report a healthier lifestyle may occur.

 Specific Uses of BRFSS Data